 In Iceland you wear wool or 66° North – or both

-Because the weather can be quite harsh on the Nordic island and even the youngest Icelanders need weather protection, 66° North has bodysuits for babies made of Polartec Fleece as well as down jackets for infants.
+Because the weather can be quite harsh on the Nordic island and even the youngest Icelanders need weather protection, 66° North produce bodysuits for babies made from Polartec Fleece as well as down jackets for infants.